 Trendy bid to rein in residents’ web freedoms

-Guns were drawn, Iranian intelligence retailers rushed into the condo of a Washington Post reporter and his journalist wife in Tehran.
+Guns were drawn, and Iranian intelligence retailers rushed into the condo of a Washington Post reporter and his journalist wife in Tehran.

 Authorities’ solution has been to create a so-called “halal net,” Iran’s personal regionally managed version of the net aimed at limiting what the public can see.